loganmhb/cliodb/README.md

 6. Transactions are reified as entities in the database, and can be queried like any other entity [incomplete]

-It is pre-alpha quality software, and you should not trust it with your data!
+It is pre-alpha quality software, very much not done, and you should not trust it with your data!
 But if you'd like to help make it better, contributions are very welcome.

 # Running

-You will need a recent nightly version of Rust to compile the project, In order to use the SQLite backend you also need SQLite (`sqlite-devel`, often).
+You will need a recent nightly version of Rust to compile the project, In order to use the SQLite backend you also need to have SQLite installed.
 Then:

     cargo build